FranciscoCosta1/RecommenderEngine-MovieLens20M-HiveQL/README.md

 As a result of those tables, it was possible not only to gather several insights regarding the movies and their ratings but also to build **two recommendation engines** (one taking into account a certain user’s preferences and other through a specific tag.

-PBIX file is accessble via the following [link](https://app.powerbi.com/view?r=eyJrIjoiYjFhYzViODYtMmU5My00OTYzLWJjM2MtNTk3N2UwMmQ5NWZhIiwidCI6ImU0YmQ2OWZmLWU2ZjctNGMyZS1iMjQ3LTQxYjU0YmEyNDkwZSIsImMiOjh9)
+PBIX file is accessible via the following [link](https://app.powerbi.com/view?r=eyJrIjoiYjFhYzViODYtMmU5My00OTYzLWJjM2MtNTk3N2UwMmQ5NWZhIiwidCI6ImU0YmQ2OWZmLWU2ZjctNGMyZS1iMjQ3LTQxYjU0YmEyNDkwZSIsImMiOjh9)